 With these low-cost business ideas, though, anyone can start something without wondering if they’ll be able to feed their family or pay their rent.
 Since I started my own freelance writing business in 2013, I’ve moved several times, changed jobs, and had two kids.
 Throughout all of it, I’ve never had to wonder if my business is putting my family’s financial well-being in jeopardy.

-Potential for good profit margins
+Potential for good profit margins in low cost business ideas

 Up until recently, the revenue from my business was essentially my income.
 But even now that I rent office space, have an accountant on retainer, and travel to attend conferences every year, my profit margins are still insanely high.